pandas-dev/pandas/doc/README.rst

       Out[2]: 8

-  This means that almost all code examples in the docs are always run (and the ouptut saved) during the doc build.
+  This means that almost all code examples in the docs are always run (and the output saved) during the doc build.
 This way, they will always be up to date, but it makes the doc building a bit more complex.